Make Any Business a Subscription Business

 Here’s how it can work, using a clothing store as an example.

 - Determine and understand the needs of your customers.

-The first thing to do is understand what they want from your business.
+The first thing to do as a clothing store is to understand what your customers want from your business.
 This will set the direction of the customer journey and customer experience.
-When you determine the needs, this lets you figure out the thought process and buying patterns of your subscribers.
+When you determine the needs, this lets you figure out the thought process and buying patterns of your subscribers or customers.

 2. Target the pain points of a transaction.

 a.
 Access — to successfully solve a problem, you need to have access to a solution.
-Think of access as the first challenge in targetting all the pain points towards the end goal.
+Think of access as the first challenge in targeting all the pain points towards the end goal.